The role of disorder in the synthesis of metastable zinc zirconium nitrides: Conclusion

 \section{Conclusion}

-In summary, we have grown the first \ce{Zn_{$x$}Zr_{1-{$x$}}N_{$y$}} alloys (a set of approximately 400 samples), demonstrating the crystallization of metastable rocksalt-derived (RS) and boron-nitride-derived (BN) phases rather than the predicted "wurtsalt" (WS) ground state phase.
-We explain these findings using a series of first-principles computational methods.
-First, through a statistically rigorous polymorph sampler approach, we demonstrate energetic destabilization of the predicted ground state at high temperatures, and stabilization of RS and BN phases that support our experimental results.
-Second, we propose that this stabilization is attributed to the increased disorder tolerance in the RS and BN phases due to only minor gains in configurational enthalpy, and suggest that the RS phase is more entropically stabilized than BN.
-Third, ordered alloy calculations suggest that RS and BN have a higher tolerance to cation off-stoichiometries compared to WS, and we predict a phase transformation from RS to BN as $x$ increases that corroborates our experimental findings.
-We acknowledge that growth conditions matter significantly in phase stabilization, and have demonstrated the advantages of combinatorial sputtering in accessing high effective temperatures and quenching metastable states.
-Although WS is energetically destabilized here, its realizability is not ruled out, and this case study could provide a framework to target synthesis for WS phases (e.g. low effective temperature, epitaxial, on-stoichiometry synthesis).
-The optoelectronic properties of the synthesizable polymorphs in this system remain to be investigated, and Table \ref{tab:polymorph_energies} indicates promising properties for device applications such as contact materials, solar cell absorbers, photocatalysts, piezoelectric and ferroelectric materials.\cite{tholander2016strong, ling2020origin} In particular, the synthesized BN-derived polymorph has $>$2 eV band gap and low (<1.5) well-matched electron and hole effective masses, making it interesting for electronic devices that can operate at elevated temperatures.
-Additionally, this non-polar BN polymorph is the transition state between two variants of the polar WZ structure, suggesting a pathway to tuning its predicted and measured ferroelectric response.\cite{dreyer2016correct, fichtner2019alscn}
+In summary, we have grown the first \ce{Zn_{$x$}Zr_{1-{$x$}}N_{$y$}} samples (a set of approximately 400 thin films) using combinatorial sputter synthesis, demonstrating the crystallization of metastable rocksalt-derived (RS) and boron-nitride-derived (BN) phases with cation-disordered structures, rather than the predicted cation-ordered "wurtsalt" (WS) ground state phase.
+These findings have been explained using first-principles computational methods.
+By statistically sampling configurational degrees of freedom of polymorphs generated by random structure sampling, we demonstrate energetic destabilization of the predicted DFT WS ground state at high temperatures and stabilization of RS and BN phases that support our experimental results.
+It is shown that this stabilization can be attributed to the increased disorder tolerance in the RS and BN phases due to only minor gains in configurational enthalpy, suggesting that the RS phase is entropically stabilized to a higher degree than BN.
+Ordered alloy calculations of varying cation composition suggest that RS and BN have a higher tolerance to cation off-stoichiometries compared to WS, predicting a phase transformation from RS to BN as $x$ increases that corroborates our experimental findings.
+These results demonstrate the utility of sputtering in accessing high effective temperatures and synthesizing polymorphs predicted to be metastable within the DFT approximation at 0 K.